Kaundinya

-Kaundinya (Sanskrit कौण्डिन्य), also known as Ājñātakauṇḍinya, Pali: Añña Koṇḍañña),who was one of the first five Buddhist monks (Pancavaggiya), disciple of Gautama Buddha and the first to attain the fruit of Arahant.
+Kaundinya (Sanskrit कौंडिन्य), also known as Ājñātakauṇḍinya, Pali: Añña Koṇḍañña), was one of the first five Buddhist monks (Pancavaggiya), disciple of Gautama Buddha and the first to attain the fruit of Arahant.
 He lived during the 5th century BCE in what are now Uttar Pradesh and Bihar, India.
 According to traditional accounts, at the time of Gautama Buddha's birth, he predicted his future destination as an enlightened teacher.

 Life

 Kaundinya first came to prominence as a royal court scholar of King Suddhodana of the Sakyas in Kapilavastu.
 There Kaundinya was the only scholar who unequivocally predicted upon the birth of Prince Siddhartha that the prince would become an enlightened Buddha, and vowed to become his disciple.
 Kaundinya and four colleagues followed Siddhartha in six years of ascetic practice, but abandoned him in disgust after Siddhartha gave up the practice of self-mortification.
 Upon enlightenment, Siddhartha gave his first Dhamma talk or sermon to Kaundinya's group.
 Kaundinya was the first to comprehend the teaching and thus became the first bhikkhu and arahant.

 Kaundinya was aware as the foremost of the five initial disciples of the Buddha and later travelled around India spreading the dharma.
 Among his notable converts was his nephew Puṇṇa, who the Buddha acknowledged as the foremost preacher of the Dhamma.
 In his final years, he retreated to the Himalayas and predeceased the Buddha.

 Kaundinya's previous rebirths are described in many accounts in Buddhist literature.
 These accounts show that he had vowed in previous existences to be the first to comprehend the dharma when it was to be proclaimed by an enlightened Buddha.
 They also document that the seeds of his relationship with Gautama Buddha as the first arahant were sown in previous existences in which they had crossed paths.